 - See also:

-- Introduction to Vienna (includes an overview of the city’s layout from a visitor perspective)
+- Intro to Vienna (includes an overview of the city’s layout from a visitor perspective)

 Travel update:

-- Until September 2024, the U2 subway line will not go to four central stations.
-(A replacement tram service operates.)
+- The U2 subway line does not go to four central stations.
+These reopen fully on December 6th, 2024

 Public transport